ropable/foundation_postgres/databases.md

 # Schemas

-A database database one or more schemas, which is turn contain tables, functions, sequences, etc. Schemas are owned by a user.
+A database contains one or more schemas, which is turn contain tables, functions, sequences, etc. Schemas are owned by a user.
 By default all databases contain a ``public`` schema.
 Benefits: